 Co-Chair, New York County Lawyer Association’s Committee on Racial and Ethnic Diversity

 Kristen Wheeler is an attorney in the Houston office of Cokinos | Young.
 Her practice primarily focuses on construction law and commercial litigation, representing residential, commercial, and industrial construction clients.
-She also has experience in employment related disputes, including non-competition and trade secret issues.
+She also regularly navigates employment related disputes, safeguarding the rights of both employers and employees in cases involving non-competition and trade secret issues, wrongful termination, retaliation, and discrimination.

 Kristen received her J.D. from the University of Houston Law Center in 2022.
 While in law school, she served on the executive boards for the UH Law Center’s Alternative Dispute Resolution Team and the International Law Society.
 She also worked as a judicial intern for U.S. District Judge Ewing Werlein, Jr. and for former Judge Gregg Costa for the Fifth Circuit Court of Appeals.
 Additionally, she interned with the Texas Attorney General’s office in the Consumer Protection Division.